The global pandemic has caused the Church to enter unchartered territory.

-Although we may be physically separated from people in our parishes, there are countless ways we can continue to engage with them.
+Although we may be physically separated from people, there are countless ways we can continue to engage with them.

 Please remember to regularly check the Church Of England's website for the latest updates on how the Church is working during the coronavirus pandemic.

 The main section for resources and information, conveniently divided into topic areas